 Another tip of importance during training is to identify the location of the extinguishers.
 According to fire safety regulations, a sign must be present near the location of all extinguisher.
 The company owner must review these locations with their workers.
 This ensures that all workers are aware of these locations and the requirements for the signs.

 Workers should never operate the extinguishers if they haven’t completed training.
-They should understand the purpose for each extinguisher.
+They should understand the purpose of each extinguisher.
 By using an extinguisher improperly, the worker could increase their risk of fire-related injuries.
 After completion of fire training, the workers will know how to use a fire extinguisher appropriately.

 All workers should make attempts to extinguisher the fire in pairs.
 Two employees should work together to manage the fire if possible.
 This allows the workers to notify their manager if the fire cannot be controlled and evacuation is necessary.